mbusby/GetMersFromFASTQ/README.md

 Edit the Makefile

-Then, after you install it, YOU NEED TO EDIT THE Makefile in this folder so that everywhere it says "FolderWhereBamToolsIs" you put in the folder where bamtools is located.
+Then, after you install it, YOU NEED TO EDIT THE Makefile in this folder so that everywhere it says "FolderWhereBamToolsIs" you put in the folder where bamtools is located on these lines:
+LIBS= -L/FolderWhereBamToolsIs/bamtools/lib -lbamtools -lz LDFLAGS = -Wl,-rpath /FolderWhereBamToolsIs/bamtools/lib
+INCLUDES = -I/FolderWhereBamToolsIs/bamtools/include

 Compiling